transformation-dev/matrx/packages/svelte-realtime-store/README.md

 #### storeConfig options

 `storeConfig` can be a string like in the simple example above or it can be an object.
 If, it's an object and it contains a `storeID` field, that will be the name of the socket.io room used to identify other stores to synchronize to.
-If there is no `storeID` field, it'll fall back to first the `_entityID` field, if present and failing all that, the results of `JSON.stringify(storeConfig)` will be used as the storeID.
+If there is no `storeID` field, it'll fall back first to the `_entityID` field, if present and failing all that, the results of `JSON.stringify(storeConfig)` will be used as the storeID.

 The `debounceWait` field if present is the number of milliseconds to wait before sending the changed value to the server for synchronization.
 Use this for text input fields or any other incrementally altered field to prevent your application from being overly chatty.

+svelte-realtime-store allows you to have multiple stores on the same page that connect to the same synchronized room.
+In these cases, the store will update local copies immdiately ignoring the `debounceWait`.

 ## Advanced usage